 Safety integrity levels are a quantifiable way to establish safety performance targets and a key safety metric for SIS systems.
 Four possible Safety Integrity Levels are defined by IEC standards.
 They are SIL 1, SIL 2, SIL 3, and SIL 4.
 However, ISA S84.01 defines only up to SIL 3.
 They are categorized as follows:

-- “SIL 4”- Catastrophic impact for the community.
+- “SIL 4”- Catastrophic impact on the community.

 - “SIL 3”- Protection of employees and the community.